ferrous-systems/why-rust/src/what-about-safety.md

 ## Rust is *memory safe*

 * It applies bounds checks to array and slice accesses
-* You can 'accidentally' go off the end of a buffer
+* You can't 'accidentally' go off the end of a buffer
 * Massive reduction in bugs
 * Where possible (e.g. the indicies are constant) those checks are optimised out